Recycling your textiles from home

 All items should be clean.

-Step 3) Place your bag of textiles next to your green bin on your recycling collection day.
+Step 3) Place your bag of textiles next to your wheeled bin on your collection day.

 Please do not put your bag of textiles in your green bin.